AshishJangra27/Interview-Questions/SQL for Data Analysis | Basic.md

 Indexing is a technique used to improve the performance of SQL queries by reducing the amount of data that needs to be scanned.
 An index is created on a table column, and it helps the database to find rows more quickly and efficiently.

 ---

-Stay tuned for more essential SQL questions and answers!

-**Follow me for more insights on data science and career tips!**
-#DataScience #SQL #InterviewPrep #DataAnalysis #CareerTips #AshishJangra